D3vYuan/cloud-data-cortex-framework-lessons/README.md

 ### Prerequisite Check

-There is a checker to check fo the readiness of the environment by performing the following actions:
+There is a checker to examine the readiness of the environment by performing the following actions:
 - List the given bucket
 - Write to the bucket
 - Create a BQ dataset